Landlord checklist: Paperwork

 Confirmation of deposit protection

 The government has introduced a Tenancy Deposit Scheme, which means you must hold your tenants’ deposit in one of three recognised schemes and give your tenants written confirmation within 30 days.
-Through our tenancy deposit scheme, we can register your deposit with myDeposits for just £20 per deposit.

 It’s important to compile a comprehensive inventory of property and its condition and give your tenants a copy.
 If a dispute arises at the end of the tenancy, you will need the inventory as evidence to determine the amount of deposit you have to return.